-In December 2023, the Company entered into a Shareholders Agreement ("ASP Rentals Shareholders Agreement") with ASP Rentals, an equipment financing service provider in South Africa.
-In conjunction with the ASP Rental Shareholders Agreement, the Company entered into an Asset Sale Agreement and an Asset Rental Agreement in order to facilitate the financing of energy equipment recently purchased by ASP South Africa.
-ASP Rentals is considered a variable interest entity, and the Company is the primary beneficiary and therefore ASP Rentals has been consolidated in accordance with ASC 810.
+In conjunction with the ASP Rental Shareholders Agreement, ASP South Africa and PET Labs Pharmaceuticals have both entered into an Asset Sale Agreement and an Asset Rental Agreement with ASP Rentals in order to facilitate the financing of equipment recently purchased by ASP South Africa and PET Labs Pharmaceuticals.
+As a result of the transactions contemplated by these agreements, collectively, ASP Rentals is considered a variable interest entity.
+In addition, since the only function of ASP Rentals is to provide financing to ASP South Africa and PET Labs Pharmaceuticals, ASP Isotopes is considered to be the primary beneficiary of ASP Rentals.
+Therefore, ASP Rentals has been consolidated in accordance with ASC 810.

 Pursuant to the terms of the ASP Rentals Shareholders Agreement, as of December 31, 2023 ASP South Africa was obligated to acquire and ASP Rentals was obligated to issue 24% of the common shares of ASP Rentals to be issued and outstanding for total purchase consideration of ZAR 3,300,829 (which at the exchange rate as of December 31, 2023 was \$180,387).
-As of March 31, 2024 and December 31, 2023 these amounts are eliminated in consolidation.
+As of December 31, 2023 these amounts are eliminated in consolidation.

 As of December 31, 2023, ASP Rentals had a receivable and an obligation to issue 76% of the common shares of ASP Rentals with non-affiliates for an aggregate of ZAR 13,203,317 (which at the exchange rate as of December 31, 2023 was \$721,548).
 As of December 31, 2023, the Company had recorded \$721,548 as a receivable from noncontrolling interest in current assets and a non-controlling interest in equity.

-Consideration for all common shares of ASP Rentals was received in January 2024.
+All consideration for these common shares of ASP Rentals was received in January 2024.

 In January 2024, a total of ZAR 14,351,431 (which at the exchange rate as of December 31, 2023 was \$784,291) was transferred between ASP Rentals and ASP South Africa per the terms of the ASP Sale Agreement and Asset Rental Agreement, excluding VAT.
+In June 2024, a total of ZAR 13,217,472 (which at the exchange rate as of June 30, 2024 was \$727,199) was transferred between ASP Rentals and ASP South Africa and PET Labs Pharmaceuticals per the terms of the ASP Sale Agreement and Asset Rental Agreement, excluding VAT.